-The benefits of maintaining a diversified strategic longterm asset allocation have been proven throughout the varying market conditions experienced since inception.
-The Trust Fund earned a return of -10.6% in

-2022, a year in which there seemed to be no safe asset class, with double digit negative returns generated by most major indices across broad asset classes, as highlighted in the index returns provided in Table 1 above.
-The return of -10.6% in 2022 brought the annualised and cumulative net returns since inception (April 2005) to +5.2% p.a. and +147% respectively.
+The benefits of maintaining a diversified strategic long-term asset allocation have been proven throughout the varying market conditions experienced since inception.
+The Trust Fund earned a return of 11.8% in 2023, a year when investors were provided with a relief after a brutal 2022, with most asset classes posting positive returns as highlighted in the index returns provided in Table 1 above.
+The return of 11.8% in 2023 brought the annualised and cumulative net returns since inception (April 2005) to +5.6% p.a. and +176% respectively.

-The continuing commitment to the long-term allocation has rewarded the Trust Fund with positive returns in twelve of the seventeen full calendar years of existence (2006 to 2022), with returns exceeding 9% in ten of the twelve positive years.
+The continuing commitment to the long-term allocation has rewarded the Trust Fund with positive returns in thirteen of the eighteen full calendar years of existence (2006 to 2023), with returns exceeding 9% in eleven of the thirteen positive years.
 The total rates of return earned by the portfolio for the complete calendar years since inception are shown in Table 2.
 All returns in this report are stated net of investment management expenses, consistent with industry standards.